iterative/cml.dev/content/docs/start/github.md

 repository, the workflow in your `.github/workflows/cml.yaml` file gets run and a report generated.

-CML functions let you display relevant results from the workflow, like model performance metrics and vizualizations, in GitHub checks and comments.
+CML commands let you display relevant results from the workflow, like model performance metrics and vizualizations, in GitHub checks and comments.
 What kind of workflow you want to run, and want to put in your CML report, is up to you.

 ## The CML GitHub Action

-In the above example, we got the CML functions thanks to our Docker container.
+In the above example, we got the CML commands thanks to our Docker container.
 But there's another way for GitHub Actions users to get CML: the `setup-cml` Action!

-The [iterative/setup-cml](https://github.com/iterative/setup-cml) action is a JavaScript workflow that provides [CML](https://cml.dev/) functions in your GitHub Actions workflow.
+The [iterative/setup-cml](https://github.com/iterative/setup-cml) action is a JavaScript workflow that provides [CML](https://cml.dev) commands in your GitHub Actions workflow.
 The action allows users to install CML without using the CML Docker container.

 This action gives you:

-- Functions like `cml-publish` and `cml-send-comment` for publishing data visualization and metrics from your CI workflow as comments in a pull request.
+- Commands like `cml publish` and `cml send-comment` for publishing data visualization and metrics from your CI workflow as comments in a pull request.
-- `cml-runner`, a function that enables workflows to provision cloud and on-premise computing resources for training models
+- `cml runner`, a command that enables workflows to provision cloud and on-premise computing resources for training models
 - The freedom 🦅 to mix and match CML with your favorite data science tools and environments